 Exercise and sunshine have many health benefits.
 They also tell your brain that it’s daytime, so it can help to set your body’s clock.
-Tip: Be sure to finish exercise at least three hours before bedtime, as it may stimulate some people and keep them awake.
+Tip: Be sure to finish exercise at least two or three hours before bedtime, as it may stimulate you and keep you awake.

 By cutting out your bedtime snack you will eat fewer calories, and you may even have a better night’s sleep and wake up more alert.
 Also, by not drinking fluids a few hours before bed you’ll reduce the need to go the bathroom in the middle of the night.

 6. Lower your lights when the sun goes down

 If your brain thinks it’s daytime it will not make the sleep hormone melatonin and you will have a hard time getting to sleep.
 Having bright white (or blue-ish) lights on in the evening can trick your brain into thinking that it’s daytime.